catmaid/CATMAID/sphinx-doc/source/installation.rst

 The most fundamental dependencies of CATMAID are:

-1. PostgreSQL 12 and PostGIS 2.5
+1. PostgreSQL 13+ and PostGIS 3.1 (PostgreSQL 14 and PostGIS 3.2 is recommended)
 2. CPython 3.8, 3.9 or PyPy3.8 (CPython 3.8 is recommended)

 To get the required PostgreSQL version for Debian-based systems, such as